byronwall/excel-vba-book/book/03-overview-of-basics-of-VBA/03-11-02 For-loop.md

 TODO: add an example of the Collection approach for deleting Ranges

-TODO: add an example of the UNION-DELETE approach for dleeting ranges.
+TODO: add an example of the UNION-DELETE approach for deleting ranges.

 TODO: add some examples of For loops and how they might be used